About the Slooper Society

 3. To authenticate, preserve, and mark historical spots made memorable by Slooper association.

-4. To maintain a museum collection of articles having belonged to the original Sloopers and their descendants.
+4. To maintain a museum collection of articles having belonged to the original Sloopers and their descendants through the Norsk Museum.

 5. To acquaint the present day descendants of the Sloopers with one another, through the publication of literature and the holding of meetings having literary and social programs.